Art Monk: Professional career

-Monk was drafted in the first round of the 1980 NFL Draft by the Washington Redskins.
-During his rookie year, he was a unanimous All-Rookie selection and had 58 receptions, which was a Redskins' rookie record.
+Monk was selected in the first round of the 1980 NFL draft by the Washington Redskins.
+During his rookie year, he was a unanimous All-Rookie selection and had 58 receptions, which was a Redskin rookie record.

 In 1984, Monk caught a then-NFL record 106 receptions for a career-best 1,372 yards.
 He caught eight or more passes in six games, had five games of 100 yards or more, and in a game against the San Francisco 49ers caught ten passes for 200 yards.
 That season, he earned team MVP honors and his first Pro Bowl selection.
 Monk went over the 1,000-yard mark in each of the following two seasons, becoming the first Redskins receiver to produce three consecutive 1,000-yard seasons.
 He also became the first Redskins player to catch 70 or more passes in three consecutive seasons.
 In 1989, he was part of a prolific wide receiver trio (along with Gary Clark and Ricky Sanders) nicknamed "The Posse," who became the first trio of wide receivers in NFL history to post 1,000-plus yards in the same season.

 During Monk's 14 seasons with the Redskins, the team won three Super Bowls (XVII, XXII, and XXVI) and had only three losing seasons.
 He was an All-Pro and All-NFC choice in 1984 and 1985 and was named second-team All-NFC in 1986.
 He was also selected to play in the Pro Bowl following the 1984, 1985 and 1986 seasons.